aymane-maghouti/sales-data-pipeline/README.md

 Before running the ETL project, you'll need to configure some settings:

 ##### ETL Configuration
-In `etl_script.py`, modify the following variables:
+In `etl_script.ipynb`, modify the following variables:

 - `BIGQUERY_PROJECT_ID`: Your GCP project ID where BigQuery is located.